 Standard-setting: Client seeks/makes use of EBRD expertise on corporate governance improvements, including for climate risk management.

 Environmental and Social Summary

-The company is in the process of rolling-out their corporate environmental and social management system to their Serbian operations and a review of the loan to Al Dahra Morocco, signed in December 2019, has confirmed that progress made in the implementation of the corporate-level ESAP measures has been swift and extensive.
+The company is in the process of rolling-out their corporate environmental and social management system to their Serbian operations and a review of the existing investment in Al Dahra Morocco has confirmed that progress made in the implementation of the corporate-level ESAP measures has been swift and extensive.
 While Al Dahra have demonstrated commitment to improving environmental and social performance at the corporate level, further efforts are required to implement these improvements effectively within the Serbian operations.

-Early findings from the animal welfare assessment indicate that ADS currently has just over 7,000 milking cows and a total number of 16,800 cattle.
-Operations are conducted on five separate farms in the same local area, including one large and modern facility, and four smaller, more traditional operations.
-The project includes the development of new facilities for 5,000 milking cows at one of the smaller operations where there are currently 1,400 cows.
+Findings from the animal welfare assessment indicate that ADS currently has just over 7,000 milking cows and a total number of 16,800 cattle.
 All cattle are housed permanently indoors with no outdoor access for grazing.
 Animal feed is from the company's own feed mill and fodder crops, and water is from borehole sources.
 The farms maintain good records on medicines, and biosecurity measures are in place.
-The company has experienced leadership, though recruitment and retention difficulties have resulted in a shortage of qualified staff.
+The company has experienced leadership in place, though recruitment and retention difficulties have resulted in a shortage of qualified staff.
 Although not prohibited by EU legislation, an issue arises from the tethering system for cattle on the four smaller farms, which is not in line with good practice.
-This will need to be addressed through appropriate plans for phasing out such practices and the move to the new centralised modern dairy facilities.
+This will be addressed through appropriate plans for phasing out such practices and the move to the new centralised modern dairy facilities.